 From BR Bullpen

-Bill Clinton served five terms as the Governor of Arkansas before becoming the 42nd President of the United States.
+Bill Clinton served five terms as the Governor of Arkansas before becoming the 42nd President of the United States, serving from 1993 to 2001.
 In 1993, he became the first President to throw the first pitch from the pitcher's mound.
 On October 27, 1998, he signed the Curt Flood Act overturning part of baseball's 70-year-old antitrust exemption and putting baseball on a par with other professional sports on labor matters.
 The Flood Act overrode part of the Federal Baseball ruling, which exempted baseball from antitrust laws on grounds that it was not interstate commerce.
-That exemption deprived baseball players of protections enjoyed by other professional athletes and that players' association blamed for contributing to baseball's eight work stoppages since 1972.
+That exemption deprived baseball players of protections enjoyed by other professional athletes; the Players' association had blamed it for contributing to baseball's eight work stoppages since 1972.

 Related Sites